iotaledger/iota-wiki/.github/CONTRIBUTING.md

 We don't ask for perfection from everyone - it is a community-driven project and will grow and get better all the time, but we may have to change some things as we aim for a similar language and style throughout the whole website.
 This should give the readers the feeling that it is coming out of one source.
 So we will contact you on your GitHub account or comment directly in the Pull Request.

-You can also create content directly in Github by forking the **`develop`** branch and start editing the pages you wish to contribute.
+You can also create content directly in GitHub by forking the **`develop`** branch and start editing the pages you wish to contribute.
 The Page documents will be found under https://github.com/iota-community/iota-wiki/tree/develop/docs